biocorecrg/master_of_pores/README.md

 # Nanopore analysis pipeline
 Nextflow pipeline for analysis of Nanopore data from direct RNA sequencing.
 This is a joint project between [CRG bioinformatics core](https://biocore.crg.eu/) and [Epitranscriptomics and RNA Dynamics research group](https://www.crg.eu/en/programmes-groups/novoa-lab).
+The current version is the 1.1.
+The original 1.0 published in the paper is [here](https://github.com/biocorecrg/master_of_pores/releases/tag/v1.0)

 ## Documentation
 Please read the documentation here: https://biocorecrg.github.io/master_of_pores/

 ## Reference